pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/spectrum.rst

 The table below summarises the models currently available in pvlib, the inputs required, cell technologies for which model coefficients have been published, and references.
-Note that while most models are validated for specific cell technologies, the Sandia Array Performance Model (SAPM) and spectral mismatch calculation are not specific to cell type; the former is validated for a range of commerical module products.
+Note that while most models are validated for specific cell technologies, the Sandia Array Performance Model (SAPM) is validated for a range of commercial modules.

 +-----------------------------------------------------+-----------------------------+---------+---------+------+------+------+------------+-----------+